nully31/OpenMP-vs-OpenACC/README.md

 ## Prerequisites
 * `gcc`: The basic GNU C Compiler.
 * `gcc` with NVIDIA PTX: You have to build gcc with this feature enabled in home directory, otherwise change the path in Makefile accordingly.
 For details, see https://kristerw.blogspot.com/2017/04/building-gcc-with-support-for-nvidia.html.
+* `clang` with NVIDIA PTX: Same as `gcc`, you have to build it manually for now.
+For details, see https://gist.github.com/anjohan/9ee746295ea1a00d9ca69415f40fafc9.
-* `pgcc (nvc)` and `nvcc`: These come with NVIDIA HPC Software Development Kit.
+* `nvc` and `nvcc`: These come with NVIDIA HPC Software Development Kit along with CUDA toolkit.
 For details, see https://developer.nvidia.com/hpc-sdk.
 * BLAS and CBLAS libraries: It is used for SGEMM validation.
 For details, see http://www.netlib.org/blas/.

 ## Files